usequatro/quatro-web-client/README.md

 ## How to deploy changes

+First, make sure you have an `.env` file.
+This file contains production environment variables.
+Ask another contributor for a copy.

 1. Run `npm run build-and-deploy`.

 There's a slack integration configured (see [messageSlack.sh](./messageSlack.sh)) so the Quatro worksplace #deploys channel will be notified.